Azure/azure-cli/doc/local_context_guidelines.md

 ## Local context attribute

 Local context attribute is an abstraction of the definition for local context.
-We use this class to define how the argument support local context.
+We use this class to define how the argument supports local context.

 There are 3 properties of local context attribute.

 - **name**

 `name` is the argument name used in local context.
-Usually just use the name which defined in the function signature, for example `resource_group_name`.
+Usually we just use the name which defined in the function signature, for example, `resource_group_name`.

 - **scopes**

 `scopes` is an array of string.
-It defines where can this local context value been referenced.
-The value could be a command group or a command, for example `['vm', 'network']`.
+It defines where this local context value can be referenced.
+The value could be a command group or a command, for example, `['vm', 'network']`.
 If one argument can be referenced in all the commands, you can define it as `['all']`. `scopes` is meaningful only when `SET` is in actions.

 - **actions**